afonsobarros/reactnd-project-readable/README.md

 * runs the application at localhost:3000 and backend API at localhost:5001

+## Specific Assessment Requirements
+* Use React to build your application UI

+* All application state is managed by the Redux store.
+State-based props are mapped from the store rather than stored as component state.
+There are times in production environments when it is appropriate to have components own some part of their own state.
+Since the purpose of this project is to assess the ability to implement Redux in code, that is not an option available for this project.

 ## Backend
 This assessment uses the [Readable API Server Starter Template](https://github.com/udacity/reactnd-project-readable-starter) from [udacity](https://github.com/udacity/) for Udacity's React & Redux course, developed by [React Training](https://reacttraining.com).
 You can find more information on how to perform common tasks [here](https://github.com/udacity/reactnd-project-readable-starter).